yorkulibraries/HeritageSingersCanada/pages/about.md

 fonds.
 Caribbean culture is grounded in oral tradition.
 It is within these embodied, living archives—living “istriis” to use the Jamaican language— of songs, stories, movement, and gatherings that our history is preserved.”

+### About this Site

+“This project was graciously funded by the York University Research Support Fund.
+We also thank the Clara Thomas Archives and Special Collection for their In-kind ($300) support of this project by scanning selected materials from the Heritage Singers Canada fonds.

+- **Original site created by:** Debbie Ebanks, Dina Blanco Pena and Norda Bell
+- **Project Heads:** Debbie Ebanks and Norda Bell
+- **Research Assistant:** Dina Blanco Pena

+**Special Thanks:** Grace Lyons, Founder, Heritage Singers; Anna St. Onge, Interim University Archivist & Julia Holland, Archives Assistant, Clara Thomas Archives and Special Collections, York University; Kris Joseph, Digital Scholarship Librarian, York University Libraries; Staff at the Clara Thomas Archives and Special Collections, York University Libraries.

 <!-- IMPORTANT!!!
 DELETE this comment and the include below when you are finished editing this page for your collection.
 The include below introduces about page features.
 They will show up on your collection's about page until you delete it.  -->